Rollei: Rolleiflex SL35

 After 35 mm SLR cameras became popular, Rollei began to develop its own 35 mm product line in 1966; but it was already too late – just as the SL66 project had been.
 Rollei now faced competition – not from a small company like Hasselblad, but from large, well-financed Japanese companies who could afford to advertise heavily in glossy magazines and trade journals.
 What is more, they invited photographic dealers to Japan to view their factories.

 The Rolleiflex SL35 was introduced in 1970; it was quite compact and comparable in price (675 DM) and quality with Japanese cameras.
 Rollei had modelled its design on the top-selling 35 mm SLR camera of the time, the Pentax Spotmatic, although it did not surpass it in quality.

-Rollei introduced a new bayonet lens mount for the SL35, the QBM (Quick Bayonet Mount).
+Rollei introduced a new bayonet lens mount for the SL35, the Quick Bayonet Mount (QBM).
 Besides a choice of two standard f/1.8, 50 mm lenses (either a Zeiss Planar or a Schneider SL-Xenon), the initial lens range included: